 Du Nord, Lorrainestrasse 2

 If we had to turn a whimsical smile into a café, the result would probably look a lot like Tingel Kringel in the Länggasse neighbourhood.
 The small café on Mittelstrasse is so cozy and lovingly decorated that you could stay there all day, looking around, relaxing and drinking coffee.
-And eating bagels, of course - the house specialty.
-They are available in every combination imaginable, from poppyseed sesame bagels with tuna and salmon bagels with capers to sweet chocolate and hazelnut bagels.
-They are always prepared fresh right after they are ordered.
-To round off your meal, indulge on one of the delicious desserts – there is everything from lemon pie to cheesecake.
+To round off your perfect afternoon, indulge on one of the delicious desserts – there is everything from lemon pie to cheesecake.
+The cheesecake is so famous, that even SRF, the Swiss Radio and Television, stopped by for the receipe and a baking afternoon with owner Sabine Marti.
 You can also buy an entire cake for afternoon tea or dessert at home.
 By the way: there are also vegan and gluten-free options available.

 Tingel Kringel, Mittelstrasse 12